niu-wcs/wrf-run/README.md

 				os.system("wget " + sgrb2link + " -O " + sgrb2writ)
 ```

-Finally, change the modeldata parameter in control.txt to match your model source.
+If your data source does not support auto downloads, the script will check upon running to ensure the needed files are present and abort with an error message if they are not, or in the wrong location.
+Finally to activate a data set, change the modeldata parameter in control.txt to match your model source.

 ### Python Post-Processing ###
 This package contains a basic python post-processing script that incorporates multiple other python packages.
 If you would like to use the python post-processor you first need to set **post_run_python** to 1 in **control.txt**.
 This will create a job-script to execute PythonPost.py in parallel using Dask and wrf-python.
 Controlling the outputs of this are handled by a second control text file located in the Python/ directory.